Retr0Kr0dy/KrdTools-In-A-NutShell/README.md

 This script can install usefull packages (such as vscode, docker, etc...), install drivers (like rtl8812au for Alfa antenna), add some beautiful alias (ls --color for non beatufied version of debian) and can install usefull tools (Crypt_SIS for encryption, wifuck for ez wifi deauth,etc...).
 [See content](https://github.com/Retr0Kr0dy/KrdTools-In-A-NutShell#content-for-setupsh)
 ### Container-setup.sh
-Normally, for this script, you should alreday have properly install Docker.io and Docker-compose, both are needed.
+Normally, for this script, you should already have properly install Docker.io and Docker-compose, both are needed.
 ```
 ./container-setup.sh
 ```
-This script simplifie usage of docker by puling image, setting it up, and create it for you.
+This script simplifie usage of docker by pulling image, setting it up, and create container for you.
 [See content](https://github.com/Retr0Kr0dy/KrdTools-In-A-NutShell#content-for-container-setupsh)
 # Content for Setup.sh
 ### DEPS